mbakhoff/class-generator/readme.md

 1. clone this github repository and open it in the ide.
 2. implement ClassGenerator#getStream so that the template.txt is loaded from the classpath.
 3. open the command line and navigate to the project.
-4. run *mvn clean package* (this will compile the code and generate a jar in *target* directory).
+4. run *mvn clean package* (this will compile the code and generate a jar).
-5. run the *generator.ClassGenerator* from command line. the class-generator jar must be the only element in classpath.
+5. run the *generator.ClassGenerator* from command line. the classpath should contain the class-generator jar from *target* and commons-io from *target/dependency*.